azf20/seven-seven-zero-two/README.md

   - Certain smart contracts can have a signing key
   - You can no longer revoke ownership of all smart account
 - Storage is forever! (i.e. if you revoke the delegation, the storage is still there)
+- Which means you need to be careful with "upgrading" the smart contract code!

 ### Potential extensions:
-- Demonstrate revocation
-- More "useful" functionality in the delegated smart contract :) (e.g. approve and swap, generic multisig functionality, sub-permissions)
 - Interacting with multiple EOA smart accounts in one transaction (e.g. to withdraw from all your EOAs at once!)

 ### References